Generating integrated climate change research

 The Griffith Climate Change Response Program leads Griffith University’s research into climate change adaptation and mitigation.
 As climate change issues cut across many fields of study our research projects are transdisciplinary.
 The program brings together the wealth of Griffith research expertise from across the University, enabling climate change problems to be addressed in a comprehensive manner and often in conjunction with our international partners.

-Research in focus - primary forest and climate change
+Research in focus - supporting climate change information management in the Pacific

 Climate change in the news

 - Getting to know the microbes that drive climate change - 16 July, ScienceDaily

 - UK politicians 'failing to rise to the challenge of climate change' - 16 July, The Guardian